 The alliance took a common set of themes from the research Shenker-Osorio presented at Podhorzer's Zooms.
 Studies have shown that when people don't think their vote will count or fear casting it will be a hassle, they're far less likely to participate.
-Through the participate of Podhorzer's group minimized incidents of voter intimidation and tamped down rising nysteria in both things by engaging them, or put people off voting by suggesting a rigged game.
+Throughout election season, members of Podhorzer's group minimized incidents of voter intimidation and tamped down rising liberal hysteria about Trump's expected refusal to concede.
+They didn't want to amplify false claims by engaging them, or put people off voting by suggesting a rigged game.
 "When you say, 'These claims of fraud are spurious,' what people hear is 'fraud,'" Shenker-Osorio says.
 "What we saw in our pre-election research was that anything that reaffirmed Trump's power or cast him as an authoritarian diminished people's desire to vote."

 Podhorzer, meanwhile, was warning everyone he knew that polls were underestimating Trump's support.
 The data he shared with media organizations who would be calling the election was "tremendously useful" to understand what was happening as the votes rolled in, according to a member of a major network's political unit who spoke with Podhorzer before Election Day.
-Most analysts had recognized there would be a "blue shift" in key battlegrounds- the surge of votes breaking toward Democrats, driven by tallies of mail-in ballots- but they hadn't comprehended how much better Trump was likely to do on Election Day.
+Most analysts had recognized there would be a "blue shift" in key battlegrounds- the surge of votes breaking toward Democrats, driven by tallies of mail-in ballots-but they hadn't comprehended how much better Trump was likely to do on Election Day.
 "Being able to document how big the absentee wave would be and the variance by state was essential," the analyst says.